salbaroudi/GameUIs/readme.md

     - There is a mapping of pieces to players
     - Only one object can exist in any square (no clobbering or stacking).

 #### Renderer (in Browser):

+This can be done with an action-update pattern in a Gall App + an Urbit React Template project, but instead I would like to try this with Sail.

+To start, let's build a tic-tac-toe front-end with Sail, and get it running in the browser.

+The following Steps were done to set up a Sail Project: